runatlantis/atlantis/README.md

 ## Azure Devops Support (alpha)

 This fork contains Azure Devops support using a fork of the [go-azuredevops](https://github.com/mcdafydd/go-azuredevops/tree/webhook-support) library.
-It will build and is somewhat functional now, but beware that work is still ongoing to fix panics, add more tests, fix work item comment support, and update documentation.
+As of tag `v0.7.1` of go-azuredeops, the basic suport for comments, statuses, running `atlantis help|plan|apply` seems to work.
+There is still much to do in terms of writing tests and documentation and operational testing.

 ## Resources
 * How to get started: [www.runatlantis.io/guide](https://www.runatlantis.io/guide)